 *Below, you'll find our detailed reviews and a buyer's guide, but you can also click the links above to see current prices or read customer reviews on Amazon.

 We’ve reviewed nine highly-rated down jackets for you to consider for your next adventure.
-All these down jackets will keep you warm whilst hiking in winter and on the often bitterly cold slopes of Kilimanjaro or Everest Base Camp.
+All these down jackets will keep you warm when hiking in winter and on the often bitterly cold mountain slopes.

 Budget Buy: Outdoor Research Men's Transcendent Sweater